stephencweiss/stephencharlesweiss.com/content/blog/2019-09-08/tutorial-basic-react-app.md

 The React team has a great page on getting React into an existing website quickly.<sup>2</sup> Unfortunately, in my case, I had nothing going, so I needed to start even farther upstream than that.

-Let’s start with the absolute basics:
+Let's start with the absolute basics:

 1. Make a directory for your project, `mkdir <the-name-of-my-project>`
 2. Navigate into it, `cd <the-name-of-my-project>`
 3. Initialize the repo with `git` and `npm` (`git init` and `npm init`).
 4. Scaffold a basic app structure with some files and folders.
-Here’s what mine looked like
+Here's what mine looked like

 ```shell
 .